Rosa Brooks

 Rosa Brooks (née Ehrenreich; born 1970) is an American law professor, journalist, author and commentator on foreign policy, U.S. politics and criminal justice.
 She is the Scott K. Ginsburg Professor of Law and Policy at Georgetown University Law Center.
 Brooks is also an adjunct scholar at West Point's Modern War Institute and a senior fellow at the New America Foundation.
 From April 2009 to July 2011, Brooks was a counselor to Under Secretary of Defense for Policy Michèle Flournoy.

 Brooks is a commentator on politics and foreign policy.
 She served as a columnist and contributing editor for Foreign Policy and as a weekly columnist for the Los Angeles Times.
 Brooks authored the 2016 book How Everything Became War and the Military Became Everything and the 2021 book Tangled Up in Blue: Policing the American City, which is based on her five years as a reserve police officer in Washington, D.C.

 At Georgetown Law, Brooks founded the Center for Innovations in Community Safety, formerly the Innovative Policing Program, which in 2017 launched the Police for Tomorrow Fellowship Program with Washington, D.C.'s Metropolitan Police Department.
-She founded the Leadership Council for Women in National Security and the Transition Integrity Project.
-In 2021, Washingtonian magazine listed Brooks as one of Washington's 250 "most influential people."
+She founded the Leadership Council for Women in National Security, the Transition Integrity Project and the Democracy Futures Project.
+In 2021, 2022 and 2023, Washingtonian magazine listed Brooks as one of Washington's "most influential people."

 Early life and education

 Rosa Brooks is the daughter of author Barbara Ehrenreich (née Alexander) and psychologist John Ehrenreich.
-Her parents separated when she was young.
+Her parents separated when she was young and she also grew up with her stepparents, Gary Stevenson and Sharon McQuaide.
+Her mother is Scottish, Irish and English descent, while her father's ancestors were Jewish immigrants from Central Europe, but both her parents were from non-religious families.
+She was named after Rosa Parks and Rosa Luxemburg.
 Her brother is journalist and author Ben Ehrenreich.
-Brooks was born in a public clinic in New York.
-She studied at Syosset High School in Syosset, New York but left early to attend Harvard.
+Brooks was born in a public clinic in New York City but when she was a child her parents moved to Oyster Bay, New York.
+She attended elementary school in Syosset and briefly attended Syosset High School in Syosset, New York, but left early after two years to attend Harvard.
 In 1991, she earned a Bachelor of Arts (history and literature) from Harvard University.

-While an undergraduate, Brooks served as president of the Phillips Brooks House Association, Harvard's undergraduate public service organization.
+While an undergraduate, Brooks lived in Lowell House and served as president of the Phillips Brooks House Association, Harvard's undergraduate public service organization.
 She graduated Phi Beta Kappa and was a Marshall Scholar at Christ Church, Oxford.
 In 1993, Brooks received a Master of Studies from Oxford University in Social anthropology.
 In 1996, she received a J.D. from Yale Law School.